Relintai/ytdl_link_gen/README.md

 - Skips downloading all video metadata, unlike vanilla yt-dlp.
 - Keeps track the videos you have without needing to keep the videos accessible, and only dowloads missing stuff.
 - Numbers each video, also remembers old numbering (meaning: deleted videos will not screw it up).
-- Backs up it's data before an update.
+- Backs up it's own data before an update.

 ## Usage